-When you have made all the desired changes, press the SHIFT + SETUP keys to return to the normal display mode.
+When you have made all the desired changes, press the SETUP or CLEAR keys to return to the normal display mode.

 Changes made using the Engineering setup menu are only activated when you exit the menu and return to normal display mode.